How to Insert Equation in Google Slides

 Method 2: Using Add-ons

 The second method that has recently gained popularity is using Add-ons.
-Add-ons can make it easy to add a wide number of features to your Google Slides presentations.
+Add-ons can make it easy to add a wide range of features to your Google Slides presentations.
 While there are a lot of add-ons available for inserting equations, Hypatia Create is the most popular option.
 Let’s see how it works:

 Step 1: Open your Google Slides presentation.